Ok Taec-yeon: Relationship and marriage

-On November 1, 2025, Ok announced through an Instagram post that he would be marrying his non-celebrity partner of five years in the upcoming spring; his agency confirmed the news separately.
-Earlier that year, in February, his agency denied rumors of his engagement to his partner following leaked photographs of Ok kneeling and presenting his partner with a ring; the photographs were claimed to have been taken for a birthday celebration in 2024.
+On November 1, 2025, Ok announced through an Instagram post that he would be marrying his non-celebrity partner of ten years in the upcoming spring; his agency later confirmed the news separately.
+Earlier that year, in February, his agency denied rumors of his engagement to his partner following leaked photographs of Ok kneeling and presenting his partner with a ring, which were claimed to have been taken for a birthday celebration in 2024.
+He held his wedding at a private location in Seoul on April 24, 2026.